svenstaro/miniserve/README.md

     cargo install miniserve
     miniserve

+**With Docker:** If you prefer using Docker for this, run

+    docker run -v /tmp:/tmp -p 8080:8080 --rm -it svenstaro/miniserve /tmp

 ## Binding behavior

 For convenience reasons, miniserve will try to bind on all interfaces by default (if no `-i` is provided).